willem4130/nextjs-fullstack-template/SESSION.md

 ## Current Objective

-Get the application production-ready within 15 days.
-Focus on: Hours Reports with email sending, Financial Dashboard, Hours Reminders, and core workflows.
+Get the application production-ready.
+Focus on: testing all functionality, Dutch help documentation for end users, and email configuration.

 ---